 - Google Analytics alternatives that are GDPR compliant

-Disclaimer: We’re not lawyers.
 The information in this post is our view on GDPR and it’s here to help give you an introduction to GDPR and how Plausible Analytics is built to help you comply with it.
-If you have any specific concerns, we encourage you to discuss specific issues with your lawyer to help you ensure that you fulfill the legal requirements that apply to you.
+We encourage you to discuss specific issues with your lawyer to help you ensure that you fulfill the legal requirements that apply to you.

 A brief overview of the GDPR